JacobusPasterkamp/Jacobus.NaturalSort/README.md

 ```

 ## Usage
-As `NaturalStringComparer` is an `IComparer<string>` implementation, you can use the normal C# sorting and ordering methods.
+Because `NaturalStringComparer` is an `IComparer<string>` implementation, you can use the normal C# sorting and ordering methods.

 ```csharp
 using Jacobus.NaturalSort;